pratas/owl/README.md

 On using this tool/method, please, cite:

-D. Pratas, A. J. Pinho (2017). v1.1 pratas/owl: A tool to order FASTQ reads using elastic cluster mapping.
+D. Pratas, A. J. Pinho (2017). v1.1 pratas/owl: A tool to order FASTQ reads using elastic cluster mapping.<br>
 DOI: 10.5281/zenodo.1048947

 ## 4. ISSUES ##